johnroyer/awesome-php/README.md

 - [Jigsaw](https://jigsaw.tighten.com/) - Simple static sites with Laravel's Blade.
 - [Sculpin](https://sculpin.io) - A tool that converts Markdown and Twig into static HTML.

-### Office
-*Libraries for working with office suite documents.*

-- [PHPPowerPoint](https://github.com/PHPOffice/PHPPresentation) - A library for working with Microsoft PowerPoint Presentations.
-- [PHPWord](https://github.com/PHPOffice/PHPWord) - A library for working with Microsoft Word documents.
-- [PHPSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) - A pure PHP library for reading and writing spreadsheet files (successor of PHPExcel).
-- [OpenSpout](https://github.com/openspout/openspout) - A community driven fork of `box/spout`, a PHP library to read and write spreadsheet files (CSV, XLSX and ODS), in a fast and scalable way.
 ### Database
 *Libraries for interacting with databases using object-relational mapping (ORM) or datamapping techniques.*